LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

           - `<item>`
             - Container for a committee associated with the action.
 An `<item>` element may include the following children:
               - `<url>`
                 - A referrer URL to the committee or subcommittee item in the API.
-Documentation for the committee endpoint is in progress.
+Documentation for the committee endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeEndpoint.md).
               - `<systemCode>`
                 - A code associated with the committee or subcommittee used to match items in Congress.gov with the committee or subcommittee.
               - `<name>`